a20351766/udo.1.4.0/docs/source/private_data_tutorial.rst

-Using Private Data in Fabric
+Using Private Data in UDO
 ============================

 This tutorial will demonstrate the use of collections to provide storage